Hallucination-Resistant Relation Extraction via Dependency-Aware Sentence Simplification and Two-tiered Hierarchical Refinement: Experiments

-\paragraph{DEPTH supports model sharing across datasets within similar domains (Q4).} In practical applications, training a separate task-specific LLM for each dataset is prohibitively expensive, highlighting the need for a general-purpose relation extraction framework.
-To evaluate the cross-dataset applicability of DEPTH, we jointly train a single model on multiple datasets within the same domain, and evaluate its performance on each individual test set.
-Specifically, we choose NYT11 \cite{hoffmann2011knowledge} and Re-TACRED as representatives for the news domain, and use SciERC and FOBIE for the scientific domain.
-Table \ref{tab:main-cross} reports results on both types of datasets.
-We observe that the jointly trained DEPTH model remains competitive, and even shows slight improvements in some cases compared to training separate models.
-These findings suggest that DEPTH strikes a favorable balance between training efficiency and extraction accuracy, making it well-suited for real-world deployment where cost-effective scalability is essential.
+\paragraph{DEPTH supports model sharing across datasets within similar domains (Q4).} In practical applications, training a separate task-specific LLM for each dataset is often prohibitively expensive, underscoring the need for a general-purpose relation extraction framework.
+To assess the cross-dataset applicability of DEPTH, we jointly train a single model on multiple datasets within the same domain and evaluate its performance on their individual test sets.
+Specifically, we select NYT11 and Re-TACRED to represent the news domain, and SciERC and FOBIE for the scientific domain.
+For relation types across datasets, we unify shared relations, while dataset-specific relations are preserved.
+The complete mapping rules are provided in Appendix~\ref{ape:unify}.
+Table \ref{tab:main-cross} reports the hallucination rates, demonstrating that the jointly trained DEPTH model remains competitive.
+These findings highlight DEPTH's ability to balance training efficiency with high extraction accuracy, making it highly applicable for real-world deployment where scalable and cost-effective solutions are essential.